-Each Liquidity Facility requires the applicable Liquidity Provider, subject to the satisfaction of the conditions precedent set forth in such Liquidity Facility, to provide funds to pay the purchase price of any Bonds of the related Series that are tendered for purchase and not remarketed.
+This paragraph and the following table describe the existing Liquidity Facilities and Liquidity Providers as of the date of this Official Statement (except as otherwise noted).
+The following table summarizes certain information regarding the existing Liquidity Facilities related to the applicable Series of Bonds.
 Any Bond purchased by a Liquidity Provider under the terms of the applicable Liquidity Facility becomes a "bank bond" and, from the date of purchase until such Bond either is remarketed to a purchaser (other than the applicable Liquidity Provider) or retired, such bank bond will bear interest at an interest rate (a "bank bond rate") determined pursuant to the applicable Liquidity Facility.
 Notwithstanding the establishment of a bank bond rate, each Liquidity Facility requires bank bonds to bear interest at the greater of the applicable bank bond rate or the interest rate borne by Bonds of such Series in the same interest rate mode that are not bank bonds.
 In addition, each bank bond rate may increase upon the occurrence of certain events, including a reduction in the rating of the related Series of Bonds or certain defaults (such increased bank bond rate is the "default rate").